klappy/TataOroWhatsAppGPT/docs/architecture/openai-routing.md

 ---

-## 🧾 Summary Detection
+## 🧾 Summary Flow

 - Assistant is instructed to produce a structured Markdown summary
-- Worker detects summary handoff link in the assistant reply using `summaryHandoffLinkRegex` (e.g., a wa.me link).
-When detected, the worker calls `generateOrFetchSummary` to regenerate the summary with real R2 image URLs so the inline message matches the emailed summary.
-It then sends the summary email and upserts the Shopify customer record.
+- When a summary is generated (manually or via timeout email), it is stored in the session along with a shareable URL.
+- On each GPT request the worker injects this summary and link back into the messages array as `assistant` role entries.
+- This allows GPT to reference the summary naturally without any regex-based overrides.

 ---